saysayani11/A-structural-analysis-of-human-Casein-kinase-2-structures/README.md

 ## TASK:

+The task aims at analyzing various structures of human casein kinase 2 alpha subunit from the PDB, solved at different resolutions, differing among each other with respect to bound ligands/molecules.
+Analysis includes extraction of common regions from all the structures and studying their RMSD and B-Factor plots.

 ## SUMMARY:

 3D representative structures of proteins give insights into mechanisms of disease and allow the design of diagnostic agents.
 A computational understanding of structures along with experimental data is advantageous.
 Several methods popularly used to determine the structure of a protein are X-Ray Crystallography, NMR Spectroscopy and Cryo-electron microscopy.
 The Protein Data Bank (PDB) is a repository of such solved structures of biomolecules using these experimental techniques.
 It allows for searching and exploring deposited structures under a unique PDB entry.
 The PDB file holds the following information: